thiagogualberto/github_explorer/README.md

 # Everything ready to start the server
 $ yarn start
 ```
-Important: In the main screen, to search for a repository use the following format: "github_username/repository_name".
+<strong>Important:</strong> In the main screen, to search for a repository use the following format: "github_username/repository_name".
 </br></br>

 # :clipboard: Features